 - a.
 Contractual issues were the biggest single obstacle to switching, being the top concern across fixed telephony, mobile telephony, internet/BB and bundled services.
 Concerns were predominantly to do with restrictive terms and conditions e.g. Early Termination Charges ('ETCs'). - b.
 Lack of consumer information was also highlighted as a major obstacle to switching.
 The most common concerns related to unclear perception of pricing structures and a lack of information to consumers regarding the implications of switching. - c.
 Irresponsible selling also rated highly as an obstacle to switching (particularly for fixed telephony and mobile telephony services).
-This was typically in the form of misselling or slamming activity5. - d.
+This was typically in the form of mis-selling or slamming activity. - d.
 Technical issues were also highlighted as an obstacle to switching (particularly for internet/BB and bundles).
-Concerns related predominantly to process deficiencies in the switching process impacting on the switching experience. - e.
-Other obstacles raised as key concerns include LPs burdening the switching process, save and retention activity by the LP, concerns related to number portability and the pricing strategies of operators in the retail markets (this last obstacle was indicated as particularly relevant in the context of mobile services).
+Concerns related predominantly to process deficiencies in the switching process impacting on the switching experience.